 As the need for Agile security systems grows, organizations are increasingly implementing cybersecurity measures incrementally and iteratively through DevOps.

-The world of technology is experiencing an unprecedented speed of change, exacerbated further by the impact of COVID-19.
+The world of technology is experiencing change at an unprecedented speed, exacerbated further by the growth of remote business operations.
 According to the Business Agility Report (authored by the Business Agility Institute in partnership with Accenture, Solutions IQ, and TeamForm), “more organizations commencing their business agility journey and those on the journey report greater progress.
 Year-on-year, overall maturity has increased by 8%.”
 Globally, transformations are pivoting from being focused in a single department to enterprise-driven, incorporating all divisions and organizations.

-According to this State of Agile Report, reasons for adopting Agile have pivoted from cost reduction that was prevailing in 2019 (26% in 2020 compared to 41% in 2019) and towards acceleration of software delivery, including the ability to manage changing priorities.
-In 2020, respondents also indicated that Agile adoption helped reduce project risk by 37% (compared to 28% in 2019) due to DevOps implementations that included non-functional requirements (NFRs).
+According to this State of Agile Report, reasons for adopting Agile have pivoted in recent years from cost reduction towards acceleration of software delivery, including the ability to manage changing priorities.
+Respondents also indicated that Agile adoption helped reduce project risk by 37% due to DevOps implementations that included non-functional requirements (NFRs).

 Agile organizations realized that implementing non-functional requirements could not be done in the same way as in large scale, monolithic development efforts